 11. Eat more vegetables

 Meat is expensive.
-Cook less meats and more vegetables instead to save money.
-It’s one of the best frugal living ideas that also will also help your body and add more years to your life!
+Cook less meat and more vegetables instead to save money.
+It’s one of the best frugal living ideas that will also help your body and add more years to your life!

-Stretch ground beef by adding beans and cheap vegetables or by adding your meats to your tacos or salads.
+Stretch ground beef by adding beans and in-season vegetables or by adding smaller portions of your meat to your tacos or salads.

 If you need more frugal food ideas, you might want to check out this list of delicious, dirt cheap meals here where most of the meals only cost $5.